vareight/artificial-intelligence/README.md

 # challenge-tablut
-Project of the challenge tablut, Fundamentals of Artificial Intellingence AA 2020-2021
+Project for the tablut challenge, Foundations of Artificial Intelligence AA 2020-2021